Table of Contents

 We recommend working with water, silicone or hybrids as oil-based lubricants (vaseline, baby oil etc) can cause vaginal irritation and are not recommended for use with latex condoms.

 With irritation in mind also be careful with lubricants containing additives for warming or flavour, as these may irritate a vagina.
 We stress the word ‘may’ as majority of people will not have a problem, and they may be fabulous for you and your sexual adventures.
+However, other people may prefer something a bit more natural, like this Nature Mary Curious Intimate Oil, especially is they have sensitive skin.
 So just take a few seconds pre-use and do a spot test on a small patch of skin to help find any reactions.